agiresearch/AIOS/README.md

 <a href="https://trendshift.io/repositories/8908" target="_blank"><img src="https://trendshift.io/api/badge/repositories/8908" alt="agiresearch%2FAIOS | Trendshift" style="width: 250px; height: 55px;" width="250" height="55"/></a>

-AIOS is to build a Large Language Model (LLM) Agent operating system, which intends to embed large language model into the Operating System as the brain of the OS.
-AIOS is designated to address problems (e.g., scheduling, context switch, memory management, etc.) during the development and deployment of LLM-based agents for a better ecosystem among agent developers and users.
+The goal of AIOS is to build a large language model (LLM) agent operating system, which intends to embed large language model into the operating system as the brain of the OS.
+AIOS is designed to address problems (e.g., scheduling, context switch, memory management, etc.) during the development and deployment of LLM-based agents, for a better ecosystem among agent developers and users.

 ## 🏠 Architecture of AIOS
 <p align="center">